Credibility. More than a speech, our commitment

 Fox-Davies' writing on heraldry is characterized by a passionate attachment to heraldry as art, history and also as law.
 He was something of a polemicist, and issued one of his most controversial works, The Right to Bear Arms, under the pseudonym X. However, he always supported his arguments with specific historical and manuscript evidence.
 He was the editor of the Genealogical Magazine from 1895-1906.

-Take a look around: as we are entering into the IIIrd Millennium the world has changed, and thus the political scene has changed from the time of the origin and the history of these orders...
+Take a look around: the world has changed, and thus the political scene has changed from the time of the origin and the history of these orders...

-"It should also be clear that, whereas national laws aim to provide clear-cut definitions or criteria, their validity extends only to their own borders.
+Whereas national laws aim to provide definitions or criteria, their validity extends only to their own borders.
 One country may well be indifferent to, or even recognize, what another calls bogus.
 A case in point is the various orders of Saint John recognized by their national governments (Britain, Germany, Netherlands) but not by others (France) or, until the early 1960s, by the Catholic Order itself.

 The Military and Hospitaller Order of St. Lazarus of Jerusalem.
 Mons.
 Cardinale decided in 1981 that it would be in the interest of all concerned to declare the Order of St. Lazarus non existent.
-He was provoked into doing so by one person who claimed to be a leading figure in the Order, and whose conduct towards Archbishop Cardinale and the Holy See was objectionable.
+He was provoked into doing so by one person who claimed to be a leading figure in the Order, and whose conduct towards Archbishop Igino Eugenio Cardinale (Oct.
+14, 1916 - March 24, 1983) and the Holy See was objectionable.

 The criteria upon which chivalric orders are judged are being questioned inside the Roman Curia.
 The fact that the Military and Hospitaller Order of St. Lazarus of Jerusalem has members belonging to various Christian denominations, makes it impossible to judge it solely on Catholic criteria, in spite of the fact that the Order has had a Catholic Patriarch as its Spiritual Protector since 1841, and today a number of Cardinals and high dignitaries of the Roman Curia are Spiritual Counselors to various Grand Priories.